manh1208/SportsSocialNetwork/README.md

 b.
 Program:
 - Output of this project is a website application.
-    -There are role in this system: Customer, Place Owner, Moderator
+  - There are role in this system: Customer, Place Owner, Moderator
     -	As a customer:
       -	On web:
         -	Choose their favorite sport
         -	Post question on new feed.
         -	View all sport centers.
         -	Order field and payment online
         -	Read news
       -	On mobile:
         -	Booking playfield
         -	View new feed.
         -	Setting notification.
         -	Read news.
         -	Send notification to invite friend play together.
     -	As a Place Owner:
       -	On web:
         -	Manage fields
         -	Manage orders
         -	Manage events
         -	Send notification about event.
       -	On mobile:
         -	Manage order
         -	Manage event
-      -	Moderator:
+    - As a Moderator:
       - On web:
         -	Manage sport news.
 - Technology:
   - Programming language: C# (Visual studio 2015), Android (Android studio), HTML, CSS, JavaScript, Bootstrap, JQuery...
   - Database: SQL Server(SQL Server Enterprise 2014)